Applicative categorial grammar

 Note that the contexts in which constants are well typed are arbitrary by design.
 This property allows us to use them anywhere inside a λ-term.

-We may now write a function interpWord
+We may now write a function interpWord to interpret words of English into the

-λ-calculus, along with an associated function interpExpr
+λ-calculus, along with an associated function interpExpr, which extends the

 interpretation of words to an interpretation of entire complex expressions.